Local History Collections

 Dowd Illustration Research Archive

-The Dowd Illustration Research Archive (formerly Dowd Modern Graphic History Library) at Washington University is comprised of original art and printed material from many fields of popular American pictorial graphic culture.
+The Dowd Illustration Research Archive (formerly Dowd Modern Graphic History Library) at WashU includes original art and printed material from many popular American pictorial graphic culture fields.

 East Asian Library Special Collections

-The East Asian Library houses about 800 volumes of rare and special books, manuscripts, and other types of materials in its special collection.
+The East Asian Library's special collection includes about 900 volumes of rare and special books, manuscripts, and other materials.

 Film & Media Archive